antoinemariani/antoinemariani/README.md

 - 🔭 I’m currently working on [a new Parisian restaurant booking app & website](https://www.github.com/antoinemariani/eunoe-restaurant), with **Ruby on Rails, JavaScript, StimulusJS, Turbo, TailwindCSS, PostgreSQL**.

-- 🌱 I’m also working with **React.js, Vite.js, Next.js, Node.js, API Rest**, and learning TDD in Ruby/Rails
+- 🌱 I’m also working with **React.js, Vite.js, Next.js, Node.js, API Rest**

 - 🚴‍♂️ I’ve built a bike repairing app that you can discover here : [⚙️🪛 re:Cycle - give a new life to old bikes!](https://www.recycle-velo.me/)